zaforf/isp/_pages/nnfromscratch.md

 </div>

 The code in the notebook is my second version, where I turned everything into functions.
 The original version had a set architecture of `(4,5,3)`, the same as the original notebook that I used for reference.
-In this newer version I can make any model architecture and train it by calling only a few functions, which I think is really cool!
+In this newer version, I can make any model architecture and train it by calling only a few functions, which I think is really cool!

 ## The Functions